TimoteoSumalinogIII/TimoteoSumalinogIII.github.io/essays/reflect-on-smart-questions.md

 ---
 layout: essay
 type: essay
-title: Javascript an Old Friend and ICS 314 a New Friend!
+title: Smart Questions are a Smart Choice!
 # All dates must be YYYY-MM-DD format!
 date: 2020-01-30
 labels: